krausest/js-framework-benchmark/README.md

 Try to open [http://localhost:8080/index.html](http://localhost:8080/index.html).
 If you see something like that you're on the right track:
 ![Index.html](images/index.png?raw=true "Index.html")

-Now open a new terminal window and keep http-server in background running
+Now open a new terminal window and keep http-server running in background.

 ### 3. Building and running a single framework